Author picture Fongang Rodrique

 To replay a failed webhook event:

-1. From the Hookdeck Event panel, locate the failed event.
-Click on the kebab menu (three vertical dots) across from it.
+1. From the Hookdeck Event panel, locate the failed event you want to replay.

-2. Choose Retry from the menu.
-This will attempt to resend the event to your Google Cloud function, giving it another opportunity to process the event successfully.
+2. Click on the Retry icon across it.
+This attempts to resend the event to your Google Cloud Run function, giving it another opportunity to process the event successfully.